pnodemiccai/PNODE-FSS/README.md

 Trained model weights for PNODE, AT-PANet and all baselines on relevant settings can be found [here](https://drive.google.com/drive/folders/1q6ksoDqHKUf6MmksHqCsABtKvdK9btpM?usp=sharing).

+Processed datasets of BCV, CT-ORG and Decathlon can be downloaded from [here](https://drive.google.com/drive/folders/1lvnV0XVluyHm2NZAUecYknpaxbzD2nNo?usp=sharing).

 ## Training

 To train baseline methods, go to their respective folders and run